Cohort 10 (2017-2019)

 *Rafael is pushing his Ph.D. studies in physiology and biophysics at Weill Cornell Medicine Graduate School of Medical Sciences.

 Advisor: Carol Mason

 Sania Khalid was born in Pakistan and raised in Westchester, New York.
 She graduated from Barnard College with a B.S. in psychology.
 While at Barnard, Sania began working in Carol Mason’s laboratory studying neurogenesis in the retina.
 Her primary research focus was the contributions of Cyclin D2, a cell-cycle regulator, to the specification of retinal ganglion cell subtypes, a critical mechanism underlying binocular vision.
-Currently, Sania is using an albino mouse model to further study the role of Cyclin D2 in the production of retinal ganglion cells.
-More specifically, she is focusing on the ciliary margin zone, located at the distal-most tip of the retina, where retinal ganglion subtypes are born during the early stages of neurodevelopment.
-She aims to identify specific transcription factors involved in the development of this visual pathway of the brain.
+As a Bridge scholar, Sania used an albino mouse model to further study the role of Cyclin D2 in the production of retinal ganglion cells.
+More specifically, she sought to identify specific transcription factors involved in the development of this visual pathway of the brain.
 Sania plans to apply to programs in neuroscience and vision science in order to continue working on the visual system in graduate school.